 - Finely chop the onion.
 Add chopped onions, oil, salt, and pepper to the bowl of a large slow cooker, cover, and turn of high while you prepare the rest of the veggies.1 large onion, 3 tablespoons olive oil, 1 ½ teaspoons kosher salt, ½ teaspoon freshly ground black pepper

 - Chop the potatoes into ½-inch dice.
 Make sure they are all fairly uniform in size so they cook at about the same rate.3 medium Yukon gold potatoes

 - Peel and chop carrots into ¼-inch thick slices.

 - Add chopped potatoes, carrots, and broth to the slow cooker.
 Cover and turn to low.
 Cook on low for 6 to 8 hours.

 - After filling has cooked for 6-8 hours, and veggies are tender.

 - In a microwave safe bowl, melt butter in the microwave, about 30 seconds.
 Stir the ½ cup of flour into the butter, and mix the 1 ½ cups milk, dried thyme, garlic powder, and wine into flour.
 Stir with a whisk until most of the lumps have dissolved.
 Don’t worry if you have some left, they will disappear into the pot pie.1 tablespoon unsalted butter, ½ cup unbleached all-purpose flour, 1 ½ cups whole milk, 1 teaspoon dried thyme, 2 teaspoons garlic powder, ¼ cup dry white wine

-- Stir the milk-flour mixture into the veggies in the slow cooker.
+- Stir the milk-flour mixture into the veggies in the slow cooker, fully mixing it in.